Atavic/firefox-tweaks/README.md

 [Source code](https://github.com/gorhill/uMatrix) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)

 ## user.js
 This file makes a bunch of tweaks to Firefox, like in about:config.
 The goal was to reduce ways that websites can track you, but still not sacrifice (almost) anything to achieve that.
-Note that at the bottom of the file, I've included several tweaks which enable telemetry, but they're commented out by default.
-If you wish to enable telemetry, uncomment the lines.
+At the bottom of the file, I've included several tweaks which enable or disable telemetry, but they're all commented out by default.
+If you wish to enable or disable telemetry, uncomment the respective section.
+Note that some telemetry is enabled in a default Firefox installation.

 Place this file in your Firefox profile folder.
 [Don't know where to find that?](https://github.com/krathalan/FirefoxTweaks#where-is-my-firefox-profile-folder-located)